manibatra/Behaviour-Cloning/README.md

-# Behavioural Cloning
+# Behaviour Cloning

----

 The goals  of this project are the following:
-* Use the simulator to collect data of a good driving behavior
+* Use the simulator to collect data of a good driving behavior.
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from images.
-* Train and validate the model with a training and validation set
+* Train and validate the model with a training and validation set.
 * Test that the model successfully drives around track one (potentially track 2) without leaving the road.

----

 ## Project Exploration

 ### Dataset

 The dataset used in this project were the images captured from driving around the tracks in the stimulator and the corresponding **steering angle** of the car during that time.
 The images were **RGB** with dimensions of **160 x 320 x 3** ( height x width x channels) while the steering angle was in the range of [-1, 1]  with negative steering angles indicating steering counter clockwise to turn the car left.